TheBB/ramos/README.md

 interested in.
 In some cases it may be useful to specify a minimum number of modes to output as well.

 The modes will be written to the output data target as separate timesteps.
+A csv file will also be produced with the system spectrum, in four columns:

+- index
+- eigenvalue
+- normalized tail sum of eigenvalues
+- square root of normalized tail sum of eigenvalues (i.e. expected error)